hshdacs/SDP_S/theory.md

         Write a guessing game, where the computer randomly choose a secret number and the user can guess this number

         a) let the user know if the number is lower or higher

         b) MasterMind:
             - give a star (*) when a   digit is correct and in its correct position
-            - give a circle (o) when a digit is present, but on a wrong position e.g. secret number is 4713, guess uis 2739: *o--
+            - give a circle (o) when a digit is present, but on a wrong position e.g. secret number is 4713, guess is 2739: *o--

 ### Session 4
 06.11.2024